 In winter 2015 Artem also got 8th result in Toyota Racing Series New Zealand (3 podiums in 16 races).
 He repeated the 8th place in 2016, with 5 podiums.

 2016 GP2 Series / Toyota Racing Series New ZealandArtem Markelov started the season with two 4th results in Barcelona and then became first Russian to win GP2 race on prestigious Monaco track.
 In Monza he produced his best GP2 qualifying performance (P2).
 He started 3rd in Abu Dhabi and closed the season with one more podium.

 2017 Formula 2 vice-championP2 in Formula 2 Drivers Standings - 5 wins, 7 podiums, 1 pole, 4 best laps in 22 races.
 Russian Time is F2 champion.

-As a Renault F1 development driver Artem participated in F1 Friday practice and had three test sessions.
+As a Renault F1 development driver Artem participated in F1 practice for Renault in Sochi and had three test sessions.

 2019 SuperFormula / Formula 2Artem made 5 starts in Japanese SuperFormula for Team LeMans and also took part in Formula 2 races: Monaco (for MP motorsport), Sochi, Abu Dhabi and post-season tests (for Arden).
 He made 16 points for the Monaco weekend.